gcalderone/DMFit.jl/README.md

 ```

 ## Interactive Use
-`ModelFit.jl` provides several facilities for interactive use on the REPL:
+`DataFitting.jl` provides several facilities for interactive use on the REPL:
 - all the types (i.e. `Domain`, `Measures`, `Model` and `FitResult`) have a dedicated `show` method to quickly and easily inspect their contents.
 Simply type the name of the object to run this method;
 - To get the list of currently defined components in a model simply type `model[:<TAB>`;
 - To get a list of parameter for a component simply type `model[:<COMPONENT NAME>]`, e.g. `model[:comp1]`.
 Remember that the component parameter can either be scalar `Parameter` or `Vector{Parameter}`.
 In the latter case the parameter name shown in the REPL has an integer index appended;